 Everything from filing the probate petition to handling creditors.
 Furthermore, you will be itemizing the assets subject to probate and filing income taxes.
-As if that were not enough, now you must deal with the heirs.
+Meanwhile, you now must deal with the heirs.
 In addition, the selling of all personal and real property becomes your responsibility as well.

 Do I need to Hire a Probate Real Estate Expert?

 The process of selling real estate through probate is a court-regulated process.
 Therefore it requires careful monitoring and adherence to all rules.
 Additionally, deadlines are exacting, paperwork is specialized and the Los Angeles Probate Court’s direction must be followed throughout the marketing, offer review, negotiation and escrow process.
 Why should you hire a Los Angeles probate real estate expert?

 How Long is the Probate Process?
 Los Angeles Probate sales involve the handling of an estate when someone, such as a family member or other loved one, passes.
 Probate ensures that any outstanding creditors are paid and assets properly distributed to heirs and descendants.
 The probate process typically takes three to six months, and sometimes longer.

 What’s the Difference Between Full and Limited Authority?

 Full Authority (Independent Administration of Estates Act or IAEA).
 A Full Authority Sale is more streamlined than Limited Authority.
 The Full Authority Sale of real property is allowed without direct court oversight.
 There are some, minimal requirements of the Los Angeles Probate Court which differentiates it from a Limited Authority Sale.

 Probate Case Study: Overwhelmed by Bills

 Often bills are piling up and Harb and Co. can certainly help with that too.